UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 This function should require very little or no change to make it unit-testable.
 The unit test can assert that a file is created per donor entry (hint: ``os.path`` module), and that the file content contains text as expected.

+Note that you should test the correct text being generated separately from the writting the file.
+That way you don't need to read the file to know it's correct.
+So the function that generates the text should be separate from teh function that writes the file.